-But my parents were brave and unique.
-They had dreams of sending me to a good college; they insulated me from that world and always inspired me to study hard.
-They believed that education is a gateway to a better and empowered world.
-My journey towards this empowerment started when I got admission to Navodaya Vidyalaya for class 6th.
+However, my parents were brave and unique.
+They had the dream of sending me to a good college and shielded me from that world, always inspiring me to study hard.
+They believed that education is a gateway to a better and more empowered world.
+My journey towards empowerment began when I got admission to Navodaya Vidyalaya for 6th grade.

 After completing my 10th standard from Navodaya, I cleared the Dakshana entrance test and received a scholarship from the Dakshana Foundation, an NGO that provided free JEE coaching to deserving students from rural backgrounds.
 With this amazing opportunity, I was determined to go to IIT.

 Having no interest in pursuing medical studies, I chose computer science (CS) as my fifth subject among the options of biology and CS.
 To be honest, I thoroughly enjoyed learning C++ and writing code.

 Based on my JEE rank, I joined IIT Kanpur as an Electrical Engineering major.
 IITK offered maximum flexibility and freedom to pursue our passions.
 Despite the highly competitive environment, it always encouraged us to learn and achieve more.
 Apart from granting a degree, it transformed us and helped us grow as individuals.

 One of the best aspects of IITs is the freedom to explore different departments according to one's time and interests.
 I opted for courses from the CSE department to pursue my interest in computer science.
 Trust me, it never ceased to amaze me.
 I pursued two minors in CSE, one in Machine Learning and another in Computer Systems.